 In 2007 he started work at DanceXchange, initially overseeing the ongoing programme management and artist development activity during the establishment of International Dance Festival Birmingham (IDFB).
 Following this initial contract he was made permanent Programme Manager and later Director of Programming and Production for both DanceXchange and IDFB.
 Alongside programming for IDFB at all scales, from gallery spaces to 2000 seat auditoria, he was responsible for the ongoing programming and management of DanceXchange's own theatre space, The Patrick Centre; for all artist development activity; overseeing the organisation's producing of new work; national and international partner development; and the management of a number of other projects and staff.
 In 2014, IDFB won a UK Theatre Award for its "bold and extensive programme".

 After a short career break at the beginning of 2015, Paul began a series of fixed term leadership roles in the dance sector, alongside the development of a broader consultancy practice.
-He was interim Artistic Director at Yorkshire Dance, covering a six-month adoption leave in 2015 and then Associate Director of Greenwich Dance during the Artistic Director's maternity leave between May 2016 and July 2017.
-He is currently working as Interim Administrative Director at The Place and Associate Director at Dance4, alongside other freelance projects.
+He was interim Artistic Director at Yorkshire Dance (2015), Associate Director of Greenwich Dance (2016/2017) and Interim Administrative Director at The Place (2017).
+He is currently Associate Director at Dance4, alongside other freelance projects.